qntlb/numerical-methods-quadraticequation-exercise/README.md

 A class like `QuadraticEquationAssignment` is called a *Factory*, because it allows to create objects.
 It basically allows us to create an object of *your* class, without knowing the name of your class.
 We will use this method to test your implementation.

 *Hint*: This is a trivial task.
-If your class in 1) is named `MyQuadraticEquation` and if it has a constructor `MyQuadraticEquation(q,p)`, then body of the implementation of the factory class is just
+If your class in 1) is named `QuadraticEquationFromParameters` and if it has a constructor `QuadraticEquationFromParameters(q,p)`, then body of the implementation of the factory class is just

 ```
   public QuadraticEquation createQuadraticEquation(double q, double p) {
-    return new MyQuadraticEquation(q,p);
+    return new QuadraticEquationFromParameters(q,p);
   }
 ```